jdsandifer/Reading-List/Readme.md

 # Reading List
-This is a list of books I'm currently reading, I'm intending to read, or I've read already.
+This is a list of books and articles I'm currently reading, I'm intending to read, or I've read already.

 They're all about software development in some way or another and - most importantly - they contain age-old wisdom from experienced developers.